e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 <style scoped></style>
 ```

 Now, let's change the content formatting.
 As you may noticed, styles for the particular slides should be described in the same file with the markup.
-However, if needed to apply style changes for the whole presentation, it is better to define them in `styles/main.css` file.
+However, if needed to apply style changes for the whole presentation it is better to define them in `styles/main.css` file.

 Getting back to content formating, let's change the background of the slide together with the size and color of the text, so the CSS will look as the following: